 Bowling Green is a moderately sized city of approximately 58,000 inhabitants.
 Cities of such a size in either Ohio or Indiana are numerous, but in Kentucky, Bowling Green is the third largest city.
 And between its three primary exits off of I-65, the segments of interstate remain consistently well-lit:

 This stretch of highway deploys of stanchions in the median of the interstate, planted firmly in the Jersey barriers at short intervals.
 Usually only larger metros of over 250,000 would integrate such a lighting technique, and exclusively when the interstate passes directly through the most urbanized area.
 I-65 circumscribes the exurbs of Bowling Green, yet motorists still get some big-city lighting.
 Indiana’s comparably sized cities—Anderson, Lafayette, Terre Haute, Muncie—only get lighting at the major exits.
 Granted, the respective interstate does not pass directly through the hearts of those cities either, but the lighting is nowhere near as sophisticated.
 Ohio shares the same condition as Indiana, with many lightly traveled interchanges remaining completely unlit.
-Thus, Kentucky, despite being a significantly less densely populated state, has invested in highway infrastructure at a level that far surpasses that of its more urbanized neighbors to the north.
+Thus, Kentucky, despite being a significantly less densely populated state, has invested in highway improvements at a level that far surpasses that of its more urbanized neighbors to the north.
 I have no doubt that I-65 through Kentucky receives a number of travelers passing through on this very important corridor that connects Chicago to the Gulf of Mexico.
 But the fact remains that Indiana and Ohio also can claim significant trucking traffic in addition to their much larger population bases.
 Both Indiana and Ohio, because of their proximity to other large cities inside and outside of the two states, have accommodated a significant ground logistical industry, suggesting that, in aggregate, their interstate highway segments will remain much busier than Kentucky’s for the foreseeable future, however well-used it may be.

 Even if many fundamentals of a limited access highway (design, safety parameters) remain more or less the same from state to state, the “embellishments” will inevitably vary tremendously.
 At least for now, Kentucky has some of the most luxurious interstates in terms of lane widths and lighting, particularly in relation to the fact that so much of the state is sparsely populated.
 By contrast, signage is less developed in Kentucky than in other states: few—perhaps none—of the overpasses in Kentucky have any indicator of what the name of the road is, whereas in Indiana, most overpasses do.
 And in Alabama, virtually every street has a particularly handsome sign: